CigarsSmoker/Clone/How-to-work-only-with-global-rules-and-all-scripts-blocked-by-default.md

 - All rules will be global.
 - All script and frame resources will be blocked by default.
-- Scripts from a specific domain will be allowed/blocked with a single click on that domain.
+- Scripts and frames from a specific domain will be allowed/blocked with a single click on that domain.

 First, select _"Global"_ as the default scope in uMatrix's _Settings_: